 Challenge: 18 km, 7 h, 500m ascent, 600m descent.

 Your programme ends today after breakfast.
-From Gernika to Bilbao city there are direct buses (travel time around 1.30 h) once you get there, you can transfer to the airport on the shuttle bus you can get at the central bus station (30 min extra).
+From Marquina-Jeméin to Bilbao centre there are direct buses (about 1 h approx. duration).
+Once you arrive in Bilbao, you can take a shuttle bus to the airport from the central bus station (30 min duration).

 The hotels on this trip have been carefully selected for their location, atmosphere and/or unique services.
 All rooms are en-suite.
 Some of the hotels we work with appear here.
 If a certain hotel is unable to confirm due to lack of availability, we will request a similar one and inform you about the alternative booked.

 Extra nights can be booked at any of the accommodations along the way.

 Hotel Niza in San Sebastian is an emblematic family run hotel in an idyllic location just a stones throw from La Concha beach, offering you everything you could want.
 The rooms offer sea views to La Concha beach.